 There are many ways in which you can share your experience.
-At a private session, in person or by video call, as a witness in a public hearing, by providing a written account or witness statement, or attending a roundtable or hui in your local community, or by making a submission.
+By sharing your story at a private session, in person or by video call, as a witness in a public hearing, by providing a written account or witness statement, attending a roundtable or hui in your local community, or by making a submission.

 You can choose to be heard in a private session, either by video call or on the phone, or you can choose to share your experience in writing.

 You can choose to share your experiences with a Commissioner at a private session.

 You can send us your experiences in writing by sending us your written account.

 If you choose to share your experience by video call, you can be in a familiar place where you feel comfortable talking.
 We will agree a time and date with you and we will send details a week before your session of what you need to do and how the it works.

 Group sessions provide an opportunity for a group of participants to meet with a Commissioner in a face to face setting and share their collective experience, usually after the individual participants have had a private session.